Why choose a Peabody Museum Program?

 - All programs are 60 minutes unless noted otherwise

 An exploration of the symbols and meaning of this traditional Mexican holiday featuring the museum's colorful Day of the Dead ofrenda (altar).
-Can be presented in Spanish in November, and in English year-round.
+Available in-person and virtually.

 Invite a Harvard archaeology student to your class to discuss how they study the human past and what they are learning.
-Each student speaker will share a short video in advance about their work and respond to student questions via video call.
+Each student speaker will share a short video in advance about their work and respond to student questions during the livestream.
+Virtual only.

 Virtual Aztec and Maya Leaders (Grades 5-8)

-Analyze details of monuments from Sumer, Babylonia, and Assyria to understand the characteristics of these ancient river civilizations.
+In this program from our partner museum, Harvard Museum of the Ancient Near East, analyze details of monuments from Sumer, Babylonia, and Assyria to understand the characteristics of these ancient river civilizations.
+Virtual only.

-Please click on the menu links for information on Teacher and Student Resources, as well as Multimedia offerings.
+Please check the menu links for information on Teacher and Student Resources.